kerocat1989/ubernotes/README.md

 ✅ **AI Mutator**: Press 'A' or click the robot icon to add templates like clocks, todo lists, meeting agendas
 ✅ **Autostart**: Automatically restores all widgets in their last positions on system login
 ✅ **Unsafe Changes Blocking**: Prevents navigation to external URLs and other security risks
+✅ **Demo Widgets**: Pre-built widgets like weather displays and price charts to showcase functionality
 ✅ **One-Minute Setup**: Install from DMG and create your first widget immediately

 ## Quick Start